BonsaiDen/JavaScript-Garden/doc/arrays.md

         console.log(list[i]);
     }

-The `l = list.length` part is used to cache the length of the array, because property look ups are **slow**.
+As you can see, there's one extra catch in the above example.
+That is the caching of the length via `l = list.length`.

+Although the `length` property is defined on the array itself, there's still an overhead for doing the lookup on each iteration.
+And while recent JavaScript engines **may** apply optimization in this case, one can never be sure that those optimizations are actually in place, nor can one be sure whether they reach the speed of the above caching.
+In fact leaving out the caching may result in a performance degradation of a factor of up to **2x** (and even more in older engines).

-The `length` property of an array is also special.
-It's `getter` just returns the number of elements in the array.
-But it also has a `setter` which can be used to *truncate* the array.
+The `length` property of an `Array` is not just a plain property.
+While its `getter` just returns the number of elements in the array, its `setter` on the other hand can be used to **truncate** the array.

 **Example**